flow-io/flow-count/README.md

 flow-count
 ==========

-Writable stream which returns the total number of streamed data.
+Transform stream which returns the total number of streamed data.

 ## Installation